 Kamal has a health insurance plan starting from 1 January 2015.
 The health insurance policy is still active.
 The sum insured amount is 3 lakh.
 In 2017, Kamal faced a major medical issue which caused a claim of 2.5 lakh.

 Later, in the year, he faced another medical emergency on 29 December 2017 which cost him Rs1 lakh.
 In this case, Kamal received the coverage of Rs 50,000 only.
-The limit of sum insured is 3 lakh and in the first claim he has already used the limit up to 2.5 lakh.
+The limit of sum insured is 3 lakh and in the first claim he had already used the limit up to 2.5 lakh.
 Therefore, in the next claim, the limit of indemnity for the year left was 50,000.
 The policy will not reimburse the amount from the renewed sum insured.

-In this case, if Kamal would have used the full sum insured limit in the first claim only, he would not be eligible to claim for the next medical emergency during the tenure of the policy.
+In this case, if Kamal could have used the full sum insured limit in the first claim only, he would not be eligible to claim for the next medical emergency during the tenure of the policy.
 The limit of sum insured plays a pivotal role in claim settlement.
-In any case, insured will only get coverage up to the limit of sum insured during hospitalisation.
+In any case, the insured will only get coverage up to the limit of sum insured during hospitalisation.